 As the government’s trade bill passes through Parliament, it will simultaneously negotiate in secret with the Trump trade team.

 The British public are well aware of the dangers of modern trade deals, and they now rely on the growing number of MPs ready to speak out on trade to protect the fundamentals of British politics and society.

 Mark Dearn is a senior trade campaigner at War on Want.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.